JGCRI/pygcam/docs/source/config.rst

   * allow the user to set defaults for many command-line arguments to scripts, and
   * define both global default and project-specific values for all parameters

-The :doc:`pygcam.config` module provides access to configuration parameters.
-The configuration file and the API to access it are described below.
+The configuration file and variables are described below.

 .. seealso::
    Usage of the ``config`` sub-command is described on the :ref:`gt config <config>` page.
 See :doc:`pygcam.config` for documentation of the API to the configuration system.

+   ``pygcam`` uses the Python :py:mod:`ConfigParser` package.
+See the documentation there for more details.

 Configuration file sections